What is Sustainable Architecture With Joey and Francis Terry

 An Introduction to the Architecture of the Italian Renaissance

-An ‘in house’ office lecture about the Italian Renaissance, covering one of the greatest outbursts of creativity in the history of western art and architecture.
+This is a video of my ‘in house’ office lecture about the Italian Renaissance.
+This lecture covers one of the greatest outbursts of creativity in the history of western art and architecture.